hegusung/pebutcher/README.md

 # pebutcher

-Fork of the pefile project to implement PE file alteration
+pebutcher, Portable Executable reader and alteration module

+This project is a fork from the awesome pefile project : https://github.com/erocarrera/pefile